giloushaker/nr-docs/faq/index.md

 ---

-How to edit data or create a "homebrew" for NR?:
+# How can i edit data or create a "homebrew" for NR?:

 You will need to:
 -  Install the Data Editor (link)